Build Better SEO Content with Keyword Analysis Tools

 It’s completely free to get started with SEO PowerSuite.
 The suite of four software applications goes well beyond keyword research and analysis, keyword difficulty, rank tracking, and reporting.

-It includes applications for performing technical SEO website audits, competitive backlink profile analysis, and link-building analysis and outreach as well.
+It also includes applications for performing technical SEO website audits and page-level content analysis, backlink profile analysis, and link-building analysis and outreach as well.

 Should You Use SEO PowerSuite Rank Tracker?

-I started this keyword research example with free tools from Keywords Everywhere and Ubersuggest.
+I started this keyword research example with tools from Keywords Everywhere and Ubersuggest.
+These tools used to be completely free, but are now in the ‘paid’ category, like most higher-end SEO tools.

-But, I still recommend using the SEO PowerSuite keyword research and analysis features in Rank Tracker.
-SEO PowerSuite’s keyword research, organization, and workflow features are very useful, even with the potential search volume granularity issues noted above.
+So, I still recommend using the SEO PowerSuite keyword research and analysis features in Rank Tracker.
+SEO PowerSuite’s keyword research, project organization, and workflow features are very useful.

 The SEO tools below may also be helpful, either alone or in combination with SEO PowerSuite.